FM 87.6 · Signal lost

 The Silver Cord

-A rhythmic line of mercury light pulsing from his chest — his data link to the physical world.
+A rhythmic line of mercury light pulsing from a Walker's chest, the data link back to the physical world.
 The only thing keeping a Walker from becoming a ghost.

 In the Spectral Margin